C & C++

 Performance

-Calling math functions that only accept double with float arguments causes an implicit type promotion of float argument.
+Calling math functions from the C libray that only accept double with float arguments causes an implicit type promotion of the float argument.
 Type promoting float to double costs extra space in memory, it also costs extra instructions for the conversion from float and lastly vectorisation of float is a lot more efficient compared to double.

 Bad practice